jonas1ara/Numerical/README.md

 # Archived
 **This repository has been archived and is no longer actively maintained.** It served as a fun and educational experiment to implement numerical methods from scratch in F#.
-If you are lookingfor a robust, production-ready, and maintained library for scientific computing and numerical analysis, I strongly recommend using [FSharp.Stats](https://fslab.org/FSharp.Stats/) ([GitHub](https://github.com/fslaborg/FSharp.Stats)).
+If you are looking for a robust, production-ready, and maintained library for scientific computing and numerical analysis, I strongly recommend using [FSharp.Stats](https://fslab.org/FSharp.Stats/) ([GitHub](https://github.com/fslaborg/FSharp.Stats)).

 # Numerical methods using fsharp